 As a dental student, I’m curious about one thing in particular: Lincoln’s teeth.
 In truth, we don’t know much about Lincoln’s teeth.
 According to an article published in the February 11, 1975 issue of the Gettysburg Times, Lincoln visited the dentist only four times and there are no known pictures of the president smiling.
 Former ADA President, Dr. Maynard K. Hines, conducted a study on Lincoln’s oral health and suggested that a good diet, good oral hygiene, and the naturally fluoridated water in southern Indiana and Kentucky springs helped Lincoln maintain his teeth and avoid dental visits.

 In a letter to Mary Speed, dated September 27, 1841, Lincoln wrote “Do you remember my going to the city while I was in Kentucky, to have a tooth extracted, and making a failure of it?
 Well, that same old tooth got to paining me so much, that about a week since I had it torn out, bringing with it a bit of the jawbone; the consequence of which is that my mouth is now so sore that I can neither talk, nor eat.
 I am litterally ‘subsisting on savoury remembrances’—that is, being unable to eat, I am living upon the remembrance of the delicious dishes of peaches and cream we used to have at your house.”
-After this experience, Lincoln reportedly suffered from dental anxiety and avoided seeing a dentist.
+After this experience, Dentist Sacramento.

 In 1856, Lincoln visited Dr. Wesley Wampler, of Humboldt, Ill., who extracted a tooth using an ivory-handled turnkey.
 Lincoln visited Washington, D.C. dentist, Dr. G.S.
 Wolf, for an extraction in 1862.
 According to the story, Lincoln asked Dr. Wolf to stop just a moment before he began the extraction and pulled out his own vial of chloroform to ease the pain.